Nukesor/game-saver/README.md

 ### Installation guide

+- This tool uses the `tar` and `zstd` commandline tools for archiving and compression.

 **This tool is build for Unix Systems**

 1. Install the Rust toolchain, `stable` is ensured to work.